 Change the paragraph in P1301L44 as follows

+A STA can have one or more DMG antennas.
+A DMG antenna can be used to create sectors through which a STA can transmit or receive frames.
 The number of sectors per DMG antenna shall not be greater than 64.
 The total number of sectors across all DMG antennas in a STA shall not be greater than 128.